geoschem/GCClassic/docs/source/building-gc/compile-geos-chem.rst

    microphysics package
    <http://wiki.geos-chem.org/TOMAS_aerosol_microphysics>`_.

    .. option:: -DTOMAS=y

       Configure GEOS-Chem with the TOMAS Aerosol Microphysics package.
 TOMAS is deactivated by default.

    .. option:: -DTOMAS_BINS=15

       Select 15 size-resolved bins for TOMAS.

    .. option:: -DTOMAS_BINS=40

       Select 40 size-resolved bins for TOMAS.

    .. option:: -DBPCH_DIAG=y

       Toggles the legacy binary punch diagnostics on.

       Binary punch diagnostics are turned off by default.
-Except for a few diagnostics, these have been replaced by the :ref:`netCDF-based History diagnostics <history_diagnostics>`.
+Except for a few diagnostics, these have been replaced by the :ref:`netCDF-based History diagnostics <history-diagnostics>`.

 .. option:: -DAPM=y